Article Translations: (Spanish)

 It's important to watch for signs of dehydration, which include:

 If your family recently been to a foreign country and your child starts having diarrhea or other stomach problems, call your doctor.

 Food poisoning (especially dehydration) can be more serious for people with weakened immune systems or health conditions.
 If your child has a health condition (such as kidney problems or sickle cell disease), call your doctor right away.
 Pregnant women also should let their doctors know if they get food poisoning as some germs can affect the unborn child.

 A doctor will ask about what your child ate most recently and when symptoms began.
-The doctor will do an exam, and might take a sample of blood, stool, or urine and send it to a lab for analysis.
-This will help the doctor find out which microorganism is causing the illness.
+The doctor will do an exam, and might take a sample of blood, stool, or pee and send it to a lab for analysis.
+This will help the doctor find out what's causing the illness.